 - GoAbroad.com (an in-depth resource of study abroad tips for first-gen students)

 - IFSA Unpacked (blogs discussing study abroad experiences with diverse identities)

 - IES Abroad (blogs and stories from first-gen students studying abroad)

-- All Abroad (a resource for students, parents, faculty, and administrators interested in study abroad)
+- All Abroad (a resource for students and parents interested in study abroad)

 For more of Alisa's experiences, read her Diversity Abroad blog post.